BawdyAnarchist/quBSD/Future_Development.md

 When back on normal setup, fix the i3gen.conf to match QubesTricks

-Maybe should look up the resolv.conf of the gateway at jail start and copy it

 ALL file names should ALWAYS be variables defined in get_global_variables

 rc.conf -nmdm cuse and dbus specifically, I dont know if I need them or what for